Washington Jewish Film Festival Audience Award Winner!

-Life is Rich is a real life comedy about Bonnie Rich, a filmmaker and Jewish mom on a mission—to persuade her millennial daughters to raise her unborn grandchildren Jewish.
+Life is Rich is a real-life comedy about Bonnie Rich, a Jewish mom on a mission to convince her 20-something daughters that they should raise her maybe-one-day-future grandchildren Jewish.

 Arch Campbell, Long-time Washington, DC movie reviewer